jessshipit/adamjonas.github.io/source/_posts/2012-11-05-code-smells-and-refactoring.markdown

   William C. Wake : "Refactoring is the art of safely improving the design of existing code“.

-  RefactoringThe goal of refactoring is NOT to add new functionalityThe goal is refactoring is to make code easier to maintain in the futureThe process of refactoring involves the removal of duplication, the simplification of complex logic, and the clarification of unclear code.
+  The goal of refactoring is NOT to add new functionality.
+  The goal is refactoring is to make code easier to maintain in the future.
+  The process of refactoring involves the removal of duplication, the simplification of complex logic, and the clarification of unclear code.

   refactoring versus rewriting